Battle of Tarawa: 22 November

 The third day of battle consisted primarily of consolidating existing lines along Red 1 and 2, an eastward thrust from the wharf, and moving additional heavy equipment and tanks ashore onto Green Beach at 08:00.
 During the morning the forces originally landed on Red 1 made some progress towards Red 2 but took casualties.
 Meanwhile, the 6th Marines which had landed on Green Beach to the south of Red 1 formed up while the remaining battalion of the 6th landed.

-By the afternoon the 1st Battalion, 6th Marines were sufficiently organized and equipped to take to the offensive.
+By the afternoon the 1st Battalion, 6th Marines (1/6) were sufficiently organized and equipped to take to the offensive.
 At 12:30 they pressed the Japanese forces across the southern coast of the island.
 By late afternoon they had reached the eastern end of the airfield and had formed a continuous line with the forces that landed on Red 3 two days earlier.
 By the evening the remaining Japanese forces were either pushed back into the tiny amount of land to the east of the airstrip, or operating in several isolated pockets near Red 1/Red 2 and near the western edge of the airstrip.

 That night the Japanese forces formed up for a counterattack, which started at about 19:30.
 Small units were sent in to infiltrate the U.S. lines in preparation for a full-scale assault.
 The assembling forces were broken up by concentrated artillery fire, and the assault never took place.
-Another attempt, a large banzai attack, was made at 03:00 and met with some success, killing 45 Americans and wounding 128.
-With support from the destroyers Schroeder and Sigsbee, the Marines killed 325 Japanese attackers.